The best places to enjoy a geothermal bath in Iceland, facilities, prices, opening hours

 How to get there: Situated just a 50 minutes drive from Reykjavík, Iceland’s capital.
 Laugarvatn Fontana Geothermal Baths Spa is located in the village of Laugarvatn.
 It is also in the middle of the Golden Circle route which makes an ideal break between Thingvellir National Park and the natural wonders of Geysir and the majestic waterfall Gullfoss.

 5.Bjórböðin SPA is located in Árskógssandur in the north of Iceland.
 There you will soak away the stress of modern life by relaxing in a bath of warm beer.
 Beer yeast is used in various ways, the most common is a tablet form where the effects of the yeast are very benefitting.

 Photo source: bjorbodin.is

 A beer bath, where you bathe in both young beer and live beer yeast, without showering it off until some hours later, has an extremely powerful effect on the body and skin.
 This treatment is both cleansings for the skin and has a very positive effect on health.

-Entrance fee: The fee for a single bath is 11 900 isk.
+Entrance fee: You can check the price updates here.
+The fee for a single bath is 11 900 isk.
 For the couple bath, the fee is 19 900 isk.
 Children under 13 years old can go in the bath with their parents/guardians for free.
 Teenagers between 12-16 years old pay 1000 isk for outside hot tub and the beer bath teenagers over 13 years old pay the price for a single bath.

 Facilities: At Bjórböðin SPA you can find accommodation, you can eat and have a drink at the restaurant and bar, some beer products may interest you if you want to recreate a spa at your home.
 You can also enjoy a hot tub outside the spa.